 SCITT is a classroom-based training programme that takes one year, and is aimed at those who already have a degree related to a national curriculum subject.

-The programmes are run by groups of schools and colleges within a local area and you would spend time in one or more of the schools while doing your training.
+The programmes are run by groups of schools and colleges within a local area and you would spend time in one or more of the schools while training.

 - School Direct Training Programme

 Teach First is a charity that runs a two-year teacher training and leadership programme for graduates with a good degree (2:1 or higher).
-Training is based within schools located in areas facing social and economic challenges.
-See the Teach First website for more details.
+Training is based within schools in areas facing social and economic challenges.

 Troops to Teachers

 Troops to Teachers is a two-year programme aimed at non-graduates leaving the armed forces who would like to retrain as primary or secondary school teachers.
-To apply, you will need some prior qualifications and/or experience of delivering training from your time in the forces.
-You will also need a minimum of a weeks’ work experience in a school.
+To apply, you'll need some prior qualifications and/or experience of delivering training from your time in the forces.
+You will also need a minimum of a week's work experience in a school.

 The programme combines work in the classroom with university study, and you would receive a training salary over the two years.
-Armed forces personnel who already have a degree can apply through the other teacher training options listed on this profile.
+Armed forces personnel who already have a degree can apply through the other teacher training routes listed on this page.

 Moving from further education into school teaching

-Since April 2012, lecturers in further education who hold Qualified Teacher Learning and Skills (QTLS) status, and are members of the Institute for Learning, can be employed in primary or secondary schools as fully qualified teachers.
+Lecturers in further education who hold qualified teacher learning and skills (QTLS) status, and are members of the Society for Education and Training, can be employed in primary or secondary schools as fully qualified teachers.
 See the Department for Education pages on QTLS recognition for more information.

 Training and development

-After your teacher training course, you would need to successfully complete three terms in a teaching job before you could gain QTS.
-During this time a mentor would support you.
+After your initial teacher training course, you would need to successfully complete three terms in a teaching job before you could gain QTS.
+You would have a mentor to support you during this time.